 My expert opinion is that the child placed herself within “striking distance” of the dog.
 Published studies in the dog bite literature indicate that when a dog inflicts a bite on a child’s face, it is usually the result of the child bending down towards the dog.
-And in this instance, like others, it is likely that the dog became aggressive because of fear arising from the sudden movement towards its face by an unfamiliar person.
+And in this instance, it is likely that the dog became aggressive because of fear arising from the sudden movement towards its face by an unfamiliar person.
 Fortunately, the child only sustained a minor injury to her forehead.
 A Southwest spokesman said the dog’s teeth scraped the forehead of the child.
-No mention was made of the dog’s breed.
+No mention was made of the dog’s breed, however.

 This is not the first time airlines have been forced to deal with the issue of safety caused by the presence of dogs.
 For example, several years ago United Airlines and others blacklisted certain breeds from traveling in the cargo area, such as Dobermans and Rottweilers, following an incident where a pit bull broke out of its cage and chewed through electrical wires.
 This policy was eventually rescinded after public outcry, however.